Insight-Services-APAC/copilot-lab-sql/README.md

 # GitHub Copilot lab for SQL

-A hands-on lab to introduce people to working with GitHub Copilot and SQL
+A hands-on lab to introduce people to working with GitHub Copilot and Structured Query Language (SQL).
+You do not need to be an experienced SQL developer to complete this lab!

-**Proposed duration**: 40-60 minutes (excluding prerequisites setup)
+**Proposed duration**: 40-60 minutes (excluding prerequisites setup).

 ## Prerequisites